 But what if the item had been something glad that I couldn’t maneuver the stick under?
 This is why next time I would use a spatula, just in case.
 Just a plain ol’ rubber spatula.

 This was a quick, simple solution.
-If it doesn’t work, then you will have to take off the back panel, which usually just involves removing a few screws and putting them back in later.
+If it doesn’t work, then you will have to take off the back of the dresser.
+It’s generally not as hard as you think, though.